quietforge-architect/repricing_survey/README.md

 | **Anonymous-friendly** | No login or cookies |
 | **Expandable schema** | Add new fields easily (just add matching column headers) |

+## Editing Survey Questions

+- Use `schema/survey_questions.yaml` as the canonical question bank.
+Propose copy or option tweaks there so reviewers can diff changes without touching the live form.
+- Once the YAML looks right, mirror the updates into `survey/index.html` (inputs, placeholders, required flags) and keep the YAML in the same commit.
+- Run `npm run schema:generate` to refresh `schema/survey_schema.json` for automated checks and downstream tooling.
+- Smoke test edits with `npm run preview` for a visual pass and `npm run test:fill-survey` if you need an automated interaction check.
+- Link to the YAML changes in review threads so non-technical collaborators can comment before the survey markup ships.

 ---

 ## 🧰 Config & Maintenance